US Equity Giant Set to Buy Three Resort Islands

 Blackstone bought Conrad Maldives Rangali Island in February 2019 for an undisclosed sum, from the land lease owner, Crown Company Maldives.

-The resorts under offer include Anantara Dhigu, Anantara Veli and Naladhu Maldives.
+The resorts under offer include Anantara Dhigu, Anantara Veli and Naladhu.
 The Ministry of Tourism has already announced the transfer of lease rights for these islands from the current lease owner, Universal Enterprises, which has requested to transfer their rights to another party.

 Blackstone bought Rangali Island after USD 8.3 million renovations, which included the construction of the world’s first underwater villa, The Muraka (The Coral).